NervosEducationHub/EducationHubArticles/what_are_payment_channels/index.md

 ---

-Payment channels are a solution to the scalability problems decentralized blockchains face; they allow for faster and more efficient transactions.
+Payment channels are a unique solution to the scalability problems decentralized blockchains face; they allow for faster and more efficient transactions.

 ## What are Payment Channels?